WHAT DOES FAST FASHION MEAN?

 Fast fashion refers to the rapid production and distribution of cheap clothing, often released in short cycles.
 Companies that produce fast fashion frequently use very inexpensive materials and manufacturing facilities in developing countries where labor costs are low.

 An example of the impact of fast fashion is sweatshops.
 Sweatshops are not small sewing rooms for clothing; they are factories where workers labor under poor conditions and for low wages.
-These factories are often located in developing countries and produce clothing for companies in developed countries.
+These factories are often located in developing countries and produce fashion for companies in developed countries.
 Many companies that produce fast fashion use sweatshops to reduce costs and quickly bring new products to market.

 In sweatshops, labor rights are often disregarded.
 Employees frequently work long hours and lack access to adequate healthcare or safe workplaces.